Graduate Program Regulations: Addenda

-As a result of all this, a student may be concerned about how to understand the implications of his or her grades.
+As a result of all this, a student may be concerned about how to understand the implications of their grades.

 Suppose a student has been in the Program for several semesters, and has taken courses with several different faculty members, and has steadily received grades of A and A-.
 Grades such as these would not, by themselves, give the student any cause for concern.
-If the student were otherwise making good progress, it would be reasonable to be optimistic about his or her status in the Program.
+If the student were otherwise making good progress, it would be reasonable to be optimistic about their status in the Program.

-If a student’s grades fall between these extremes, then it might be a good idea for that student to consult more closely with his or her Advisor or other faculty members.
+If a student’s grades fall between these extremes, then it might be a good idea for that student to consult more closely with their Advisor or other faculty members.
 Depending upon the details of the case, a small number of lower grades would be no cause for alarm; a larger number of lower grades could be worrisome. [back]

 The procedure for obtaining transfer credit as adopted by the Department of Philosophy, September 2010 is as follows:

-If, at any time during his or her career in the Program, a student is thinking about getting transfer credits for graduate level philosophy courses taken elsewhere, he or she may consult with the Graduate Program Director.
+If, at any time during their career in the Program, a student is thinking about getting transfer credits for graduate level philosophy courses taken elsewhere, they may consult with the Graduate Program Director.
 The GPD will explain the Department’s policy (in Item 12 of the PhD Regulations) and procedures for granting transfer credit.

 In the case of a new student, the GPD will point out that the Department will consider a request for transfer credit from a student only after the student has completed two semesters in the Program.
 This delay is intended to give the Department a chance to get to know the student’s strengths better.
 If the student performs well in classes for two semesters, and in general seems philosophically sophisticated, the Department will be prepared to consider a request for transfer credits.

-In the case of a student who requests transfer credit, and who has completed two semesters here at UMass, the GPD will ask the student to submit a document specifying the courses for which he or she wants transfer credit.
+In the case of a student who requests transfer credit, and who has completed two semesters here at UMass, the GPD will ask the student to submit a document specifying the courses for which they wants transfer credit.
 The student indicates the title of the course, the college or university where the course was taken, the name of the instructor, the semester in which the course was taken, and the final grade received.
 In addition, we may ask for a copy of the syllabus for the course as well as a copy of the student’s term paper (if one was required).
 We check the student’s transcript to confirm the details.
-The student also is asked to specify what sort of course, seminar, and distribution credit he or she is seeking.
+The student also is asked to specify what sort of course, seminar, and distribution credit they is seeking.

 The Department’s Supervisory Committee then considers the request.
 When considering the request, the Supervisory Committee takes into account not only the content and difficulty of the courses requested for transfer, but also the student’s performance to date in our Program.
-If the courses in question are roughly equivalent in content and difficulty to UMass Graduate Philosophy courses, and the student has established a solid record in his or her courses here, and it appears that he or she is sufficiently advanced so that there is no need for him or her to demonstrate proficiency in the area of the course to be transferred, the Supervisory Committee may recommend acceptance of the request.
+If the courses in question are roughly equivalent in content and difficulty to UMass Graduate Philosophy courses, and the student has established a solid record in their courses here, and it appears that they is sufficiently advanced so that there is no need for them to demonstrate proficiency in the area of the course to be transferred, the Supervisory Committee may recommend acceptance of the request.